 PlaceSpotter helps developers make their applications location-aware by identifying places in unstructured and atomic content – feeds, web pages, news, status updates – and returning geographic metadata for geographic indexing and markup.
-The service is available as a REST API which uses POST only so that developers can pass in any textual content (or links) and get back geographic entities.
+The service is available as a REST API which developers can pass in any textual content (or links) and get back geographic entities.
 This section of the document describes some key concepts that are relevant to the use of PlaceSpotter.

 Many of the Key Concepts here will be familiar to users of the GeoPlanet API; GeoPlanet is a core Yahoo! web service that can be used to obtain more information about the places returned by PlaceSpotter, such as the relationship of one place to containing or adjacent places.